jasonwoodland/iTerm2-borderless/README.md

 * Added native OS X shadow
 * Modified menu bar to resemble Terminal.app shipped with OS X
 * Changed the app icon to resemble the window's appearance

+===

+You may need to import the preferences from the config directory:

+`
+	cp config/com.googlecode.iterm2.plist ~/Library/Preferences/com.googlecode.iterm2.plist
+`